-1 E = estimated Excluding assets sold in 2021
+1 E = estimated

 Market developments

 Because of Covid-19, our centers in France were closed for three months before reopening in mid-May.
 Footfall did not recover to pre-pandemic levels as restrictions continued on customer numbers in restaurants and cinemas.
 Following reopening, the growth in visitor numbers was limited by a combination of continued restrictions on restaurants and cinemas, and the introduction of the government's health pass for non-essential venues; online sales, meanwhile, continued to increase.